varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

       Gzip compression level ranging from 1 (the fastest) to 9 (the smallest possible output).
 0 indicates "debug mode".

+gzip_stack_buffer
+      Unit: kilobytes
+      Default: 2048

+      Size of stack buffer used for in transit gzip processing, like on the fly decompression.

+gzip_tmp_space
+      Default: 0

+      Where temporary space for gzip/gunzip is allocated.
+        0 - malloc
+        1 - session workspace
+        2 - thread workspace

+      If you have much gzip/gunzip activity, it may be an advantage to use workspace for these allocations to reduce malloc activity.
+      Be aware that gzip needs 256+KB and gunzip" needs 32+KB of workspace (64+KB if ESI processing).

 http_headers
       Units: header lines
       Default: 64